 Because Prevnar 13 (pneumococcal conjugate vaccine) is considered a "biologic" medication, it is regulated somewhat differently than other drugs.
 The rules and regulations surrounding the vaccine do not permit generic versions of Prevnar 13 to be made at this time.
-However, it is predicted that these laws will be changing in the near future, possibly allowing for a generic version to be sold.
+Thus, it is difficult to say when, if ever, a generic version will be sold.

 Is There a Generic Version of Prevnar 13?Prevnar 13® (pneumococcal conjugate vaccine) is a vaccine given routinely to infants and toddlers.
 It provides protection against 13 different types of Streptococcus pneumoniae bacteria that can cause meningitis, bloodstream infections, pneumonia, and ear infections.
 It is a "new-and-improved" version of Prevnar, which provided protection against only seven types of the bacteria.
 Prevnar 13 is also approved to prevent pneumonia and other serious pneumococcal diseases in adults over the age of 50.